 I am a curious, outgoing IT professional in Austin, Texas.
 If you're considering me for a position, this page is here to help you make that decision, but that doesn't mean I don't want to talk!
 Please feel free to drop me a call or line by visting the contact section.

-As Lead Incident Manager, I am responsible for high-level monitoring, incident management, and change management.
-In this role, I have the opportunity to manage relationships between diverse functions and brands including operations, datacenters, development, finance and public relations.
+As Lead Incident Manager, I was responsible for high-level monitoring, incident management, and change management.
+In this role, I had the opportunity to manage relationships between diverse functions and brands including operations, datacenters, development, finance and public relations.
 As Lead Incident Manager I took on fewer direct-monitoring incident management duties and instead focused on:

 As an incident analyst in the Command Center department, I was primarily responsible for day-to-day incident management tasks, including

 As a Linux systems administrator for Hostgator (now part of the Endurance International Group), I was part of our round-the-clock systems administration team, handling customer inquiries and requests, performing maintenance in LAMP/cPanel shared server environments as well as custom environments using a wide variety of technologies, including: